Cooling Water Treatment Services

 Regular monitoring and testing will also be required to validate the success of the treatment programme, along with specialist laboratory tests for Legionella bacteria at least every three months.
 The cooling tower system will also require cleaning and disinfecting regularly.

 Additionally, the Health & Safety Executive’s ACOP L8 requires that you:

 Cooling water treatment training

 The industrial and process water treatment specialists at Water Treatment Services have developed an extensive series of professional water and wastewater treatment training courses that includes WTS 0050 “Cooling Water Treatment & Evaporative Cooling Systems”.
-This specialist water treatment training course comprises an intensive one day course designed for plant operators, water treatment service engineers, facilities managers, maintenance and engineering contractors, and those with responsibility for commercial and industrial cooling towers and other cooling systems… cooling water treatment training →
+This specialist water treatment training course comprises an intensive one day course designed for plant operators, water treatment service engineers, facilities managers, maintenance and engineering contractors, and those with responsibility for commercial and industrial cooling towers and other cooling systems… training →

 Expert cooling water treatment services & support

 Contact Water Treatment Services today to discuss your cooling water treatment requirements.
 We can provide expert advice and support regarding the management and treatment of open-recirculating cooling towers, closed-loops and once-through cooling systems.